Knowledge base

 Connect to kDrive via WebDAV…

-Not all plans are compatible with WebDAV.
-Please read the notice at the top of the page.
+Not all offers are WebDAV compatible.
+See the box at the top of the page.

 … on Windows